sthomas522/hmclearn/cran-comments.md

 * Changed some of the parameters to match a paper in development.
 These changes are primarily in sample_posterior_gradients.R.

 * First package submission to CRAN was on 4/1/2020, commit cc48b5283a

+## Second resubmission

+Revised from version 0.0.2 to version 0.0.3

+* Converted all vignettes to use pre-compiled results.
+This has reduced the check time to less than 10 minutes.

+* Fixed a few terminology errors in the documentation.

+* Corrected some typos and special characters for the references in the vignettes.

+* Second package submission to CRAN was on 6/2/2020, commmit 067724a7ef